Einstein Type Systems on Complete Manifolds: Introduction

-The conformal method has proven to be extremely powerful in the analysis of the ECE under decoupling conditions.
-Nevertheless, whenever the system is coupled the situation changes drastically and only recently have significant advances been made.
-In this direction, let us highlight that some near CMC results are known to hold through implicit function arguments, for instance from \cite{CB2004,IsenbergMoncrief}.
-Nevertheless, it was only in \cite{Holst1} that the first far-from-CMC results were made available, which addressed the coupled system (\ref{ECE}) on closed manifolds via the equations (\ref{Conformal-GaussCod}) under the assumption of York-scaled sources and excluding the vacuum case.
-These remarkable results appeal to a clever fixed point argument, which was modified in \cite{MaxwellFarCMC} to account for the vacuum case.
-These two pioneering papers triggered several advances in the analysis of the coupled Gauss-Codazzi system (\ref{ECE}), such as those of \cite{DiltsIsenberMazzeoAE,Gicquaud2,Gicquaud1,HolstAE,HolstFarCMCWithBoundary,Nguyen,Premoselli1,Premoselli2,Valcu}, where some important non-compact manifolds (namely, AE and AH manifolds) were analysed and also some model sources (in particular scalar fields) were incorporated.
-Furthermore, some non-uniqueness issues have been made clear \cite{Premoselli2,MaxwellModelProblem,Maxwell-KasnerST,MaxwellDriftModel,IsenbergMurchadha,Walsh-nonuniq}, which is a feature which does not occur in the CMC case and has further motivated some variations of the conformal method such as \cite{MaxwellDriftModel}.
+In contrast to the above description, whenever the system is coupled far less is known.
+Some near CMC results are known to hold through implicit function arguments (see \cite{CB2004,IsenbergMoncrief}) while the first far-from-CMC results case were due to \cite{Holst1}.
+This last result appeals to a fixed point argument, which was modified in \cite{MaxwellFarCMC} to account for the vacuum case, previously left out.
+These two papers triggered several advances in the analysis of the coupled Gauss-Codazzi system (\ref{ECE}), such as those of \cite{DiltsIsenberMazzeoAE,Gicquaud2,Gicquaud1,HolstAE,HolstFarCMCWithBoundary,Nguyen,Premoselli1,Premoselli2,Valcu}, where some important non-compact manifolds (namely, AE and AH manifolds) were analysed and some model sources (in particular scalar fields) were incorporated.
+Furthermore, some non-uniqueness issues have been made clear \cite{Premoselli2,MaxwellModelProblem,Maxwell-KasnerST,MaxwellDriftModel,IsenbergMurchadha,Walsh-nonuniq}, which is a feature which does not occur in the CMC case and has further motivated some variations of the conformal method such as \cite{MaxwellDriftModel}.\footnote{We further refer the reader to \cite{Gicquaud_2025} for recent results on how to restore uniqueness under certain additional conditions.}